dapak2002/programming-languages-2022/syllabus-long.md

 - convince me that you already have done substantial work (for example by showing me the code in your GitHub repository);
 - explain the special circumstances that would allow me to justify giving you more time.

+(The two points above need to be acted upon before the deadline.)

 ## Participation

 - It is expected that students attend every lecture and participate in the Discussion Forum.